 - This page answers most frequently asked questions from degree-seeking applicants.

 Read this page and Kyoto University's official admissions guide before you contact us.

 - The Graduate School and Faculty of Science, Kyoto University, focuses on basic/pure natural sciences, not applied ones.
 For health, engineering, information, environmental and other applied sciences, consider other schools within Kyoto University.

-- Although research activities including doctoral education are conducted in English and Japanese, most specialized subjects are taught in Japanese as of 2019.
-The list of course syllabi is available through OCW (Open Courseware) only in Japanese.
+- Although research activities including doctoral education are conducted in English and Japanese, most specialized subjects are taught in Japanese as of 2020.
+The list of course syllabi is available through OCW (Open Courseware) but mostly in Japanese.

 - Visit "mobility" page non-degree seeking visits and student-exchange programs.

 - General Requirements

 Completion of 12-year schooling or equivalent, as recognized by the Minister of Education, including diplomassuch as the International Baccalaureate.

 - Entrance Examination for Undergraduate Applicants